schibsted/deathstar/README.md

 Clouds are **chaotic**.<br />
 **Unexpected events** happen all the time.<br />
-Death Star helps us in **being proactive** and making sure we can **withstand disturbances in the cloud**.
+Death Star is here to help us **being proactive** and ensuring we can **withstand disturbances in the cloud**.

+### Wait what, what's Death Star?

+It's application-level chaos engineering.<br />
-Death Star is a way of creating controlled outage simulations and other types of simulated chaos in our environments, through the means of a Slack bot.
+A way of creating controlled outage simulations and other types of simulated chaos, through the means of a Slack bot.

-Its purpose is to, by creating our own short and controlled misbehaviours,...
+The underlying idea is that, by creating our own short and controlled misbehaviours, we can...

 - 🅰️ identify areas for improvement and...
-- 🅱️ ensure we have enough error handling and other resilience capabilities in place so that our end users aren't significantly affected when we are in fact suffering behind the scenes.
+- 🅱️ ensure there's enough error handling and other resilience capabilities in place to avoid too much suffering, even though things are on fire behind the scenes.

+A more in-depth reasoning and background can be found in this article: [INSERT LINK HERE](https://lolololol.rofl).

 ### How does it work?